SHOULD CHRISTIANS USE BIRTH CONTROL?

 Children and Spiritual Leadership in the Church

-The Bible also teaches that the more children we have, the more honor and responsibility we are given.
-As an example of this, both elders and deacons must first be tested on the basis of their children's conduct and submission, implying that without children, they are disqualified from Church oversight (1Tim 3:1-7; Tit 1:5-9).
+Even church leadership is tied to procreation.
+The Bible teaches that the more children we have, the more honor and responsibility we are given.
+As an example of this, both elders and deacons must first be tested on the basis of their children's conduct and submission, implying that without children, they are disqualified from Church oversight altogether (1Tim 3:1-7; Tit 1:5-9).

 Trusting God with Family Planning